Previously…

 “Let me know when they’re available before you confirm,” Loretta says, picking up her purse from the island.
 “And you can go ahead and give them your credit card number.
 It’s the least you can do, really.”

 Before Natalie can even finds the words to sputter a response, Loretta has breezed out of the kitchen.
-Natalie plants her hands on the island and starts down at the marbled white surface, wondering if she will ever have that woman out of her home.
+Natalie plants her hands on the island and gazes down at the marbled white surface, wondering if she will ever have that woman out of her home.

 —–